diafygi/gethttpsforfree/README.md

 Requirements for your local machine:
 * openssl
 * echo
-* base64

 Requirements for your server:
 * python

 These should all be installed by default in Linux and Mac OSX.
-If you're running Windows, you might need to install [Cygwin](https://cygwin.com/install.html) to get openssl, echo, and base64 working on Windows.
+If you're running Windows, you might need to install [Cygwin](https://cygwin.com/install.html) to get openssl and echo working on Windows.

 ##How this website works